 This program uses the openGL library for visualization and the glut library [2] for window management and event handling.
-This results in very high speed if a hardware-accelerated openGL-library is available and still high speed for software-rendering (MesaGL, [1]).
+This results in very high speed if a hardware-accelerated openGL-library is available and still high speed for software-rendering (MesaGL,[1]).

 The cgx has pre- and post-processor capabilities.
-It is able to generate and display beam, shell and brick elements in its linear and quadratic form (fig. 1), tets can be generated from within cgx if NETGEN [4] is installed and the program ng\vol (part of NETGEN) is accessible (see also "How to deal with cad-geometry").
+It is able to generate and display beam, shell and brick elements in its linear and quadratic form (fig. 1), tets can be generated from within cgx if the program ng_vol (part of NETGEN [4]) is accessible (see also "How to deal with cad-geometry").

 The built-in mesher creates a structured mesh based on a description of the geometry.
 For example, it uses lines for beam elements, surfaces for shell elements and volumes (bodies) for brick elements.
 The program distinguishes between the mesh and the underlying geometry.
 Elements are made from faces and faces are made from nodes.
 If you move a node, the corresponding face(s) and element(s) will follow.
 The geometry behaves according to the mesh: Lines are made from points, surfaces are made from lines and bodies are made of surfaces.
-Surfaces might have 3 to 5 edges and bodies might have 5 to 7 surfaces.
 As a result, if you modify the position of a point, all related geometry will follow.
 In other words, if the location of geometric entities is changed, it is necessary to move the points on which the entities rely.
 It should be noted that faces exist only on free surfaces of the model.